rohanramnarain/lookable-web-main/docs/FILES.md

   - Patch helpers:
     - `patchYAxisTitle` — infers friendly y-axis titles from spec meta or field names.
     - `patchColorLegend` — auto-adds color/legend for `series` field and improves tooltips.
+  - CSV export: Chart now provides a visible "Download CSV" button above the chart that exports the data used to render the visualization.
+The export extracts rows from the spec (handles layered specs, dedupes rows), creates friendly column headers (Year, Date, Value, Series), prepends provenance and the original user query as commented metadata, and triggers a browser download named after the user's query or the spec title.
+  - Note: the CSV export reads inline `data.values` from the Vega-Lite spec; if you rely on Vega transforms/aggregations you may prefer exporting via the Vega view API (`view.data(...)`) to capture the post-transform dataset.

 ## Where logic flows and what affects what